jgmenu/jgmenu/docs/manual/jgmenu.1.md

 # DESCRIPTION

-jgmenu is a small menu application for Linux/BSD, intended to be
+jgmenu is a small menu application for Linux/BSD.
+It is intended to
-used with openbox and tint2.
-It has a number of helper-scripts and
+be used with openbox and tint2, but is not dependent on these.
+It has
-wrappers.
-See *JGMENU_RUN*(1) for further details.
+a number of helper-scripts and wrappers.
+See *JGMENU_RUN*(1) for
+further details.

 jgmenu reads a list of new-line ('\\n') separated items from standard
 input (stdin) and creates a menu.
 Each line is parsed into